google/wikiloop-datasets/README.md

-Hi everyone, this is Victor from Google (zzn@google.com), a software engineer on Google's WikiKnowledge team.
+Hi everyone, this is Victor from Google, a software engineer on Google's WikiKnowledge team.

 Being a Wikipedian myself, I have always wished to contribute to Google's efforts in helping an open knowledge ecosystem including projects like Wikipedia through its content.
 And yet we wanna make sure it follows the rules established by Wikipedia community, such as [[WP:COI]] and [[WP:NPOV]].
 I am happy to report to you, thanks to co-workers and my efforts, we are able to produce some useful data, based purely on what's publicly accessible on Wikipedia.org, that we believe might be useful for Wikipedia and its sister projects.
 Here are the first dataset: Conflicting Birthdates across Wikipedias.